elliotzli/dsan5400-finalproject/README.md

 You can use code in autocomment.py to generate comments as you need.

+By using the data set we already have, we clean the data and then train a series of machine learning models.
+We used Amazon's rating rating dataset to rate different reviews using a trained model on a scale of 1-5.

+Prompts are given to the generation model to automatically generate comments by using ChatGPT2.
+Again, the existing scoring model is used to score and filter a large number of generated comments, so that the scores of generated comments are consistent with the scores of the training set.

+Randomly select one of the generated comments to ensure the fairness of randomly generated comments.

 #### References

 Justifying recommendations using distantly-labeled reviews and fined-grained aspects Jianmo Ni, Jiacheng Li, Julian McAuley
 Empirical Methods in Natural Language Processing (EMNLP), 2019